Chapter One of the Story of Rick and Marla’s Wedding Aboard the

 and present I could not invite.
 Marla had close friends at her job she could

 not invite.
-We could easily have had a guest list of 100 people.
+We could have easily had a guest list of 100 people.
 We could

 only have one-third that total.